 Mount Rainier National Park and Mount St Helens National Volcanic Monument are two of many volcanic peaks which soar above the coastal plains.
-With the base of the mountain at just 1,200 feet above sea level, Mount Rainer is the USA’s highest ultra-prominent peak with 27 major glaciers, topping out at 14,417 feet (4,394 metres).
+With the base of the mountain at just 1,200 feet above sea level, Mount Rainer is the tallest volcano and fifth highest peak in the contiguous US with 27major glaciers, topping out at 14,417 feet (4,394 metres).
 Sixty miles south of Seattle, snow-capped Mount Rainier, locally known as “The Mountain” is a distinctive feature of the downtown skyline.
-Enjoy hiking, biking, wildlife and more at these spectactular must-see peaks.
+Enjoy hiking, biking, wildlife and more at these spectacular must-see peaks.

 Lush green temperate rainforests festooned with mosses, rugged wild coastlines where surfspray and seabreezes will surge through your senses, Olympic National Park and Peninsula, west of Seattle, sear the soul with their beauty.